 - Wide range of oils to choose from

-- As always, severe allergic reactions to bug bites still require a doctor
+- As always, severe allergic reactions to bug bites still require a visit to your doctor

 7 Best Essential Oils For Bug Bites

 In this segment, I’ll start of by listing off some of the best essential oils for bug bites and then follow up with some great recipes and mixtures that you could make right at home.

 But first, what are the top essential oils and what makes them worthy of treating insect bites?

 There’s a good reason why pretty much every essential oil collector on the planet has a bottle or two of this stuff.
 Hands up for those who have tried Bulgarian Lavender from the world’s best lavender plant?

 Lavender oil is quite the powerful substance and is an anti-inflammatory, analgesic, antiviral, bactericide, calming, nerving, cicatrizing sedative.
 Hehe, what does this all mean?

 In English, this basically means a lot of relief and help for stings and bites.
 Lavender does not really calm the skin itself, but rather works on the nerves in general to ease pain and inflammation.